godot-rust/book/src/intro/hello-world.md

 ```

 This is a point where you can see the result.
 Compile your code and launch the Godot editor.
-Right click on your `Sprite2D` in the scene tree, and choose "Change Type..."
+Right-click on your `Sprite2D` in the scene tree, and choose "Change Type..."
 Find and choose the `Player` node type, which will be a child of `Sprite2D` in the Change Type dialog that appears.

 Now, save your changes, and run the scene.
 The sprite should rotate at a constant speed.